Customs and etiquette in Japanese dining: Chopsticks and bowls

-Chopsticks, after being picked up with one hand, should be held firm while considering three key points: the thumb is placed just how a pencil is held; ensure that the thumb is touched with the upper part of the chopstick.
+Chopsticks, after being picked up with one hand, should be held firmly while considering three key points: the thumb is placed just how a pencil is held; ensure that the thumb is touched with the upper part of the chopstick.
 The lower part of the chopstick remains still and rests with the index finger.
 Make sure that the arm is relaxed so that it forms a gentle curve.